bingeboy/vim101/README.md

 Dont be scared
 Think out the actions you want to make
-Don't heavily rely on the arrow keys. you will hit many servers where these are disabled, in fact if you take a VIM course in school this is one of the points they touch on over and over again Start out slow
+Don't heavily rely on the arrow keys. you will hit many servers where these are disabled, in fact if you take a Vim course in school this is one of the points they touch on over and over again Start out slow
 Make a cheat sheet